When it comes to combat, the game proceeds in rounds.

 If the character's Quickness value is higher than 2, the character adds one die to the roll.

-The penetration of an unarmed melee attack is 0, and the range is 1 meter.
+The piercing of an unarmed melee attack is 0, and the range is 1 meter.

 The attacked character can dodge a melee attack as a reaction.
 This requires that the attacked character has an action available and can perceive the attacker.
 Thus, an attack from behind cannot be dodged.